|Rebecca Hysing MPH, RS

-In addition, because increased air movement (e.g., fans) has been associated with heat stress when the ambient temperature exceeds approximately 100 F (37.8 C) and because fans are not protective at temperatures greater than 90 F (greater than 32.3 C) with humidity greater than 35% (the exact temperature varies with the humidity), fans should not be used for preventing heat-related illness in areas with high humidity.”
+In addition, because increased air movement (fans) has been associated with heat stress when the ambient temperature exceeds approximately 100°F (37.8°C) and because fans are not protective at temperatures greater than 90°F (32.3°C) with humidity greater than 35% (the exact temperature varies with the humidity), fans should not be used for preventing heat-related illness in areas with high humidity.”

 It is also important to remember your neighbors and pets.
-Check in with friends and relatives, especially those 65 years and older, twice a day, and watch for symptoms of heat related illness.
+Check in with friends and relatives, especially those 65 years and older, twice a day, and watch for symptoms of heat-related illness.
 Provide your pet with plenty of fresh water and a shady area.

-The National Weather Service has developed a "Heat Index" to measure heat severity.
-The Heat Index provides a measure of how hot it really feels when the effect of humidity is considered.
+The National Weather Service has developed a Heat Index to measure heat severity.
+The Heat Index provides a measure of how hot it really feels when the effect of humidity is combined with the air temperature.

 The Excessive Heat Events Guidebook was developed through a partnership between the Environmental Protection Agency (EPA), the National Oceanic and Atmospheric Administration (NOAA), the Centers for Disease Control and Prevention (CDC), and the Department of Homeland Security (DHS).
 It is designed to help public safety personnel, emergency coordinators, and others plan for and respond to excessive heat events.